 No paper documents need be filed to confirm documents filed by e-mail, unless the applicant is invited to supply confirmation by the Examining Division or the examiner during the video-conference.
 In response to such an invitation, confirmation is to be supplied within a period of two months.
 If the applicant fails to comply with this invitation in due time, the documents are deemed not to have been received.

 All submissions made by e-mail during a video-conference must be printed and annexed to the minutes of the interview or the oral proceedings, unless the exceptions under Rule 144 and the decision of the President of the EPO dated 12 July 2007 concerning documents excluded from file inspection apply (see A‑XI, 2.1 and Special edition No. 3, OJ EPO 2007, J.3).
 A confidentiality note which is routinely included in e-mails is not to be regarded as a request to exclude these submissions from the public file.
-It must be borne in mind that e-mail filing does not offer the same protection against access by third parties as EPO Online Filing.
+It must be borne in mind that e-mail filing does not offer the same protection against access by third parties as, for instance, EPO Online Filing.